 Lifespan

-The Abyssinian cat is generally a healthy breed and easy to care for.
+The Abyssinian cat is generally a healthy breed and easy to care for as an indoor cat.
 They stay active and have a hearty appetite, which helps to maintain their weight.
 With proper care and nutrition, they can live between 9 and 15 years.

 History of the Abyssinian Cat